browserengineering/book/book/animations.md

 `raster` and `draw` on a `CompositedLayer`.

 ::: {.further}

-Why is it that flattening a recursive display list into paint chunks is possible?
-After all, visual effects in the DOM really are nested.
+As discussed earlier, the implementation of `Browser.draw` in this section is incorrect for the case of nested visual effects, because it's not correct to draw every paint chunk individually or even in groups; visual effects have to apply atomically to all the content at once.
+To fix it requires determining the necessary "draw hierarchy" of `CompositedLayer`s into a tree based on their visual effect nesting, and allocating temporary intermediate GPU textures called *render surfaces* for each internal node of this tree.
+The render surface is a place to put the inputs to an (atomically-applied) visual effect.

-The implementation of `Browser.draw` in this section is indeed incorrect for the case of nested visual effects (such as if there is a composited animation on a DOM element underneath another one).
-To fix it requires determining the necessary "draw hierarchy" of `CompositedLayer`s into a tree based on their visual effect nesting, and allocating intermediate GPU textures called *render surfaces* for each internal node of this tree.
+Render surface textures are generally not cached from frame to frame.

 A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement, but each additional render surface requires a